camunda-community-hub/spring-zeebe/README.md

 ## Examples

-There are full examples, including test cases, are available here: [Twitter Review example](https://github.com/camunda-community-hub/camunda-cloud-examples/tree/main/twitter-review-java-springboot), [Process Solution Template](https://github.com/camunda-community-hub/camunda-8-process-solution-template).
+Full examples, including test cases, are available here: [Twitter review example](https://github.com/camunda-community-hub/camunda-cloud-examples/tree/main/twitter-review-java-springboot), [process solution template](https://github.com/camunda-community-hub/camunda-8-process-solution-template).
 Further, you might want to have a look into the [example/](example/) folder.

 ## Quickstart

-Create a new Spring Boot project (e.g. using [Spring initializr](https://start.spring.io/)), or open a pre-existing one you already have, or simply fork our [Camunda Platform 8 Process Solution Template](https://github.com/camunda-community-hub/camunda-8-process-solution-template).
+Create a new Spring Boot project (e.g. using [Spring initializr](https://start.spring.io/)), open a pre-existing one you already have, or fork our [Camunda 8 Process Solution Template](https://github.com/camunda-community-hub/camunda-8-process-solution-template).

-## Add Spring Boot Starter to Your Project
+## Add Spring Boot Starter to your project

 Add the following Maven dependency to your Spring Boot Starter project: